rage/cyber-security-base-19/data/module-3/part-1/index.md

 The links can be easily obtained by clicking the line numbers in the Github repository file browser.
 If the flaw involves in omitting some code, then comment-out the code, and provide the link to the beginning of the commented block.

+Be specific with your fix.
+If possible, provide a fix to the problem in the code.
+The fix can be commented out.
+If appropriate, add a source link to each fix as well.

 We recommend not to write the essay directly to the browser.
 Instead write (and save) it using your favourite text editor, and then use copy-paste.

+### Peer reviewing essays

+Peer reviewing consists of general comments and 5 grades, one for each flaw.

+You should justify your grading in the general comments.
+Comment on each flaw.
+Be specific, constructive, and polite.

+If the essay contains more than 5 flaws, select 5 flaws you would like to grade, for example, 5 first or, in your opinion, 5 best.

+The rubric for the scores are as follows:

+1. _Failed:_ The flaw is missing, or otherwise inappropriate
+2. _Passable:_ The flaw is identified correctly, the fix partially corrects the problem.
+The underlying problem and the effect of the fix is somewhat misuderstood.
+3. _Average:_ The flaw described adequately and the fix fixes the problem.
+Minor misunderstanding of the underlying mechanism.
+The description is too vague but ultimately correct.
+4. _Good:_ The flaw and the fix are correctly done.
+Minor issues in descriptions.
+5. _Excellent:_ No issues or only cosmetic issues

 ### Submitting the project